S1coding/Multi-Tenant-SaaS-CRM-System/README.md

 2. It is recommended to make a docker image for portability
 3. Host on a server that accepts requests from client server that will utilize the application

-See working version at **https://luckylondonwebstudio.shop/**
+See working version at **https://luckylondonwebstudio.shop/** Front end code for this server app at **https://github.com/S1coding/Multi-Tenant-SaaS-CRM-System-front-end**